XYOracleNetwork-v1/sdk-objectmodel-swift/README.md

 ### Buffer

-The XyoBuffer class is a tool to create byte buffers so you can eaisly place numbers, schemas, and any other data.
+The XyoBuffer class is a tool to create byte buffers so you can easily place numbers, schemas, and any other data.

 #### Creating a Buffer
 You can create a buffer from nothing, from another buffer, or a subset of another buffer.